-TABLE 4 Areas of Primary Specialization (highest degree)

-Per cent Numbe
+Per cent Number

 International Law (incl.
 Human Rights) 11 13

 Women's/Gender Studies 10 12

 International Relations 9 11

 Development Studies 8 10

 Economics (incl.
 Agricultural Economics) 8 9

 Anthropology 5 6

 Education 5 6

 Sociology (incl.
 Rural Sociology) 5 6

 Psychology 4 5

 Population Studies/Demography 4 5

 Business 3 4

 Languages 3 4

 Peace & Conflict Studies 3 4

 Social Work 3 3

 Literature 2 2

 Agriculture (incl.
 Forestry) 2 2

 Environmental Studies 2 2

 Archaeology 1 1

 African-American Studies 1 1

 Change Management 1 1

 Evaluation 1 1

 Geography 1 1

 History 1 1

 Library Science 1 1

 Mathematics 1 1

 Political Science 1 1

 Public Administration 1 1

 Public Health 1 1

 Public Policy 1 1

 Religion 1 1

 Theatre 1 1

-TOTAL 100 118
+100 118

 Getting a degree is not the only way to acquire academic knowledge about gender, however.
 Since gender issues have been mainstreamed extensively into some of the social sciences and humanities, more gender experts have taken gender-focused classes than completed degrees.
-Table 5 shows that almost 30 per cent of our respondents took at least one gender-focused class at the undergraduate level.
-This figure increases to 43 per cent at the graduate level indicating some specialization over time.
+Almost 30 per cent of our respondents indicated that they took at least one gender-focused class at the undergraduate level.
+This figure increases to 43 per cent at the graduate level, indicating some specialisation over time.
 Moreover, almost 30 per cent of gender experts wrote a thesis on gender, mostly at the graduate level.
-And 13 per cent were able to cumulate their academic work into a certificate (see Table 6).
-While a significant portion of gender experts thus has received academic training in the field, this still leaves at least 40 per cent that never had any academic training in Gender/Women's Studies.
+And 13 per cent were able to cumulate their academic work into a certificate.
+While a significant portion of gender experts has thus received academic training in the field, this still leaves at least 40 per cent that have never had any academic training in Gender/Women's Studies.5